AminSajedian/Content-Collector/README.md

 ## Summary

-The **File Content Picker** app is structured to separate concerns between the user interface (handled by `index.html` and `renderer.js`) and the application logic (handled by `main.js`).
+The **Content Collector** app is structured to separate concerns between the user interface (handled by `index.html` and `renderer.js`) and the application logic (handled by `main.js`).
 The `package.json` file ensures proper management of dependencies and build scripts.
 This modular approach facilitates maintenance and scalability of the application.

+## Task List

+- [ ] **Fix bug having multiple subfolders**: Modify functionality when a user select a folder with a log of subfolders.
+- [ ] **Improve UI Design**: Update the design for better user experience and responsiveness.
+- [ ] **Add Unit Tests**: Write unit tests for critical components and functions.
+- [ ] **Create User Documentation**: Prepare a detailed user guide and documentation.
+- [ ] **Add Dark Mode**: Implement a dark mode theme for the application.
+- [ ] **Support Multiple Languages**: Add localization support for different languages.
+- [ ] **update folder icon button**: Add border around the folder icon and so on to make it clear that this is a button.